fresns/docs/clients/en-US/reference/data/comment.md

         "note": "String / My interaction note (follow or block)", "postAuthorLikeStatus": "Boolean / Whether the post author liked this comment" },
-    "replyToPost": {
+    "followType": "String / For use in timeline list only, indicating from which follow: null, user, group, hashtag, geotag, digest", "replyToPost": {
         // Information about the post this comment belongs to,
         // if it's a sub-comment list, only the pid parameter is available